eclipse-kura/kura/_posts/config/2017-05-05-network-configuration.md

 - **Gateway** - specifies the default gateway for the unit.
 (Required field if the interface is designated as WAN and manually configured.)

-- **DNS Servers** - provides a list of DNS servers, if the interface is designated as WAN and is manually configured.
+- **DNS Servers** - provides a list of space separated DNS servers, if the interface is designated as WAN and is manually configured.

 - **Search Domains** - not implemented.